 Now, before you go and get all judgmental on me, you should know that Houdini was one talented critter, fully capable of opening any gate.
 In fact, we were told that Houdini recently opened seven gates and let out so many cattle it took hours to round them all up.

 So I swung into the saddle and sat proudly upon my mule.

 And off we went with our personable guide, Andrew.

 Just us and the great outdoors!
 We rode through meadows with wildflowers, tall stands of aspen and an old logging camp.
 No stress and no noise.

 Except for my mule.
 He liked to groan.
 He did it trudging up the hills and he did it when “nature called.”
 No braying.
 No snorting.
 Just groaning.

-When we got to the mountain top, Andrew took pictures of us from every angle.
+When we got to the mountain top, our guide took pictures of us from every angle.